klis87/redux-requests/examples/redux-act-integration/README.md

-# Redux Saga Requests Redux Act integration example
+# Redux Requests Redux Act integration example

 In order to launch this example, execute:
 - `yarn install` or `npm install` (or `yarn install` from the parent directory to install all examples at once)